aharren/influx-tools/README.md

 ### influx2-export

 Export all data points for the given measurements in the given bucket within the given time frame.
+Data is exported on a full-day basis for the day interval [start, end[.

 ```
-./influx2-export.js mybucket 2024-07-19T00:00:00Z 2024-07-21T12:00:00Z mymeasurement1 mymeasurement2 mymeasurement3
+./influx2-export.js mybucket 2024-07-19 2024-07-22 mymeasurement1 mymeasurement2 mymeasurement3
 ```

 The exported data points are stored in a hierarchical folder structure, using one file per measurement and day: